-Part 2 of this policy will apply regardless of whether or not the insanitary building is a heritage building.
+Part 1 and Part 2 of this policy will apply regardless of whether or not the dangerous, affected or insanitary building is a heritage building.

 However, in assessing a heritage building, Council will consult Heritage New Zealand provided that the time required for consultation will not materially increase the risk to occupants or the public.